 At United Auto Insurance, we are dedicated to serving the local community by providing top quality insurance coverage, excellent customer service and affordable auto insurance rates.

-If you live in Indianapolis or the surrounding areas of Beech Grove, Warren Park, Lawrence, Speedway, or anywhere across Central Indiana including Terre Haute, we can provide you with the auto insurance, SR22 insurance, homeowners and renters insurance plans you need.
+If you live in Indianapolis or the surrounding areas of Beech Grove, Warren Park, Lawrence, Speedway, or anywhere across Central Indiana including Terre Haute, we can provide you with the auto insurance, SR22 insurance, homeowners insurance and renters insurance plans you need.

 Whether you've just passed your driving test and bought your first car, or you're a new homeowner, or moving into your first apartment, we are here to assist you.
 We are here to help make insuring your home or vehicle as easy as possible in any way we can.
 So, don't hesitate to reach out for our services.